MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/step-3--the-driver-for-the-device-is-installed.md

 ---
-title: Step 3 the Driver for the Device is Installed
+title: Step 3 The Driver for the Device is Installed
 description: Step 3 The Driver for the Device is Installed ms.date: 11/18/2021
 ---